Arpita-deb/AdventureWorks-Sales-Performance-Analysis-2014-2016/README.md

-# Unified Mentor Project 2 Sales Budget Analysis
+# AdventureWorks Sales Budget Analysis
 This repository contains all the data and information about the projects that I completed as an intern in the Unified Mentor from 10-05-2024 to 10-06-2024.

 # About the Internship: